jkays22/Splunk/README.md

 Utilize your Splunk skills to design a powerful monitoring solution to protect Vandaly from security attacks.
 Topics covered include:
 Researching and adding new apps
-Installing new apps
+Installing new apps,
-Uploading files
+Uploading files,
-Splunk searching
+Splunk searching,
-Using fields
+Using fields,
-Custom reports
+Custom reports,
-Custom alerts
+Custom alerts.